Green Lantern (film): Accolades

-Future
+Franchise

 Cancelled sequel

 In 2010, director Martin Campbell confirmed the possibility of a Green Lantern trilogy.
-Warner Bros. originally planned on Green Lantern being the first entry of a new DC film series, and commissioned a script for a sequel from Greg Berlanti, Michael Green, and Marc Guggenheim while filming for the first film was underway.
+Warner Bros.
+Pictures originally planned on Green Lantern being the first entry of a new DC film series, and commissioned a script for a sequel from Greg Berlanti, Michael Green, and Marc Guggenheim while filming for the first film was underway.

 In August 2010, Michael Goldenberg was still attached to write the screenplay, based on the sequel treatment.
 The scene in the film's end credits showing a resurgence of the yellow power ring of fear, with Sinestro becoming corrupted by its dark power, teased the planned sequel.

 In September 2011, Warner Bros., dismayed by the film's negative reviews and disappointing box office run, abandoned plans for sequels.

 Cancelled DC Extended Universe reboot

 In June 2013, David S. Goyer confirmed that Man of Steel would be the first film in the DC Extended Universe, implying that should the Green Lantern property be featured in an upcoming DC film, it would be a rebooted version.
 Later that year Goyer stated that he had interest in making a new feature film based on the titular character.
 By July 2015, Warner Bros. announced plans to release a solo Green Lantern film titled Green Lantern Corps, with an original release date scheduled for June 19, 2020.
 The film was to be an installment in the DC Extended Universe, with Hal Jordan and John Stewart as Green Lanterns in the film.
 In January 2016, Goyer and Justin Rhodes were attached to write the film's script and to produce the film, with Geoff Johns and Jon Berg as executive producers.
 As of November 2019, delivery of the script to Warner Bros. was anticipated for the end of that year.
 In March 2021, after the release of Zack Snyder's Justice League, the director's cut of Justice League, Zack Snyder revealed that a scrapped idea for the film had Batman meeting up with the Green Lantern Corps, with Ryan Reynolds appearing as an "additional lantern... to fill out the corps a bit".
 Snyder never spoke with Reynolds about this, however.